Cagot: Variations

 Previously some of these names had been viewed as being similar yet separate groups from the Cagots.

 Origin

 Château de Montségur near the Pyrenees, which was besieged as part of the Albigensian Crusade.

 The origin of the Cagots is not known for certain, though through history many legends and hypotheses have been recorded providing potential origins and reasons for their ostracisation.
 The Cagots were not a distinct ethnic or religious group, but a racialised caste.
 They spoke the same language as the people in an area and generally kept the same religion as well, with later researchers remarking that there was no evidence to mark the Cagots as distinct from their neighbours.
 Their only distinguishing feature was their descent from families long identified as Cagots.
+Records of Cagots go as far back as the year 1000 CE, with the charter of the Abbaye Saint-Vincent de Lucq under the name chrestiens and the ancient charter of Navarre that referred to them as gaffos.

 Biblical legends

 Various legends placed the Cagots as originating from biblical events, including being descendants of the carpenters who made the cross that Jesus was crucified on, or being descendants of the bricklayers who built Solomon's Temple after being expelled from ancient Israel by God due to poor craftsmanship.
 Similarly a more detailed legend places the origins of the Cagots in Spain as being descendants of a Pyrenean master carver named Jacques, who traveled to ancient Israel via Tartessos, to cast Boaz and Jachin for Solomon's Temple.
 While in Israel he was distracted during the casting of Jachin by a woman, and due to the imperfection this caused in the column his descendants were cursed to suffer leprosy.